 This video show you how to partition a design into an amplifier sub-system and a separate power sub-system.

 This video shows you how to copy and paste a single circuit that has been laid out and routed to create a more complex circuit.

 This video show you how to create a rectangular array of circuits by simply selecting, setting row and column counts and dragging.
-This was done using DEX-PCB.
+This was done using AutoTRAX DEX.

 This shows you how to replace a power connector with a battery on the board.

 This video shows you how to convert a design built with TPH PCB technology to one using SMT.
 The design will be dramatically reduced in size and manufacturing costs will also be greatly reduced.